Table of Contents

 The seventh candle represents the perfection of the Messiah.

 As you light the candles, you can express your gratitude to the Lord by saying a blessing such as…

 “Father God, You are perfect and complete.
 Thank You for the perfection of Jesus in us.
 Let the light and the completion that was done on the cross shine through us.”

 The 8th Candle

-The blessings listed above don’t have to be spoken verbatim.
+The blessings listed above do not have to be spoken verbatim.
 It is about recognizing the power of the Lord and the significance and representation of His numerology.
 Meditate and pray, asking God to give you the words that reflect His authority and grace each day.

 Let us remember the history of Hanukkah, the Maccabean warriors who did not compromise.
-We are to be soldiers and watchmen, conquerors through the Messiah who gives us strength, as we go out into the world.
+We are to be soldiers and watchmen, more than conquerors through the Messiah’s love, who gives us strength, as we go out into the world.

 The mystery of Hanukkah is more than simply knowing what each candle repents.
 It is taking to heart the roots of the festival and making a decision to draw close to the Light and allowing Him to shine through you.
 May the name of the Lord be glorified through your home, your family, and how you live this holiday season.

 The Believer’s Guide to Hanukkah is a FREE resource that walks you through the Hanukkah holiday and provides step-by-step instructions to light your Hanukkiah.